RubP04/RubP04/README.md

 ## Hi there 👋

+## About Me
+I’m **Ruben Perez**, a B.S.
+Computer Science ’26 student at FIU.
+As an undergraduate TA and former software-engineering intern, I build full-stack apps and ML pipelines, and I’m passionate about AI-driven solutions.

 <!--
 **RubP04/RubP04** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.